etirouthier/keras_dna/docs/dataset.md

 ## Introduction

-Dataset are used by `Generator` to process the data, in the particular case of a `MultiGenerator` (see [MultiGenerator](multigenerator.md)) one need to use them directly and this section shows how to use them.
+Dataset are used by `Generator` to process the data, in the particular case of a `MultiGenerator` (see [MultiGenerator](multigenerator.md)) one need to use them directly and this section shows how.

-There is to class of dataset :
+There are two classes of dataset :

 - `SeqIntervalDl`: used to generate batch of one-hot-encoded DNA sequence.
-- `StringSeqIntervalDl`: used to generate batch of string DNA sequence.
+- `StringSeqIntervalDl`: used to generate batch of DNA sequence as string.

 ## SeqIntervalDl